GoogleCloudPlatform/cloud-opensource-java/boms/cloud-oss-bom/RELEASING.md

 * Install the [`gh`](https://github.com/cli/cli)
 tool if you not previously done so.

+    * Run `gh auth login` to register your desktop with github.

 * Clone this repository onto your corp desktop, Ubiquity instance, or CloudTop.
 Do not use a laptop or personal machine as the release requires google3 access.

 ## Steps